Sean5P/PP3-TEST/README.md

 Develop features that automatically generate insights and recommendations based on the analysed data, tailored to the user's specific goals or interests.

 - Mobile App Version:
-Create a mobile application version of the tool for users to access and analyse data on the go.
+Create a mobile application version of the tool for users to access and analyze data on the go.

 - Enhanced Security Features:
 For sensitive data, add robust security features like data encryption, secure login, and compliance with data protection regulations.